marczz/mzlinux_pages/media/sound_edit.md

 :   audio convert is a a script to convert wav, ogg, mp3, mpc, flac, ape
     or wma format.
 It uses MPlayer to decode WMA files, musepack-tools to manipulate MPC audio files, and flac.
-It is mainly a command line utility, but uses zenity to provide a GUI. audio convert is packaged in ubuntu as *nautilus-script-audio-convert*.*audio convert is
+It is mainly a command line utility, but uses zenity to provide a GUI. *audio convert is unchanged since 2005, does not support modern formats like opus, and no longer packaged n Debian*
-    unchanged since 2005*

 <a name="dir2ogg">[dir2ogg](http://jak-linux.org/projects/dir2ogg/) (GPL)
 :   _dir2ogg_ is a python script which converts mp3, m4a, wma,
     and wav files into ogg-vorbis format.
 It uses _mpg123_ or _mplayer_, _lame_ _mpg321_ for mp3, _faad_ or  _mplayer_ for mp4/m4a/aac, _flac_ for flac, _mpcdec_
     for musepack, _cdparanoia_ or _cedax_ or
-    _cdda2wav_ for audio-cd. _dirr2ogg_ is still maintained but no more developed.
+    _cdda2wav_ for audio-cd. _dirr2ogg_ is still maintained but no more developed, it has no support for opus.
     _It is packaged in Debian._

 <a name="gnac">[gnac](http://gnac.sourceforge.net/) (GPL)